-I first started looking into college savings plans in 2007, when my nephew was being born.
+I first started looking into college savings plans in 2007, when my nephew was born.
 I wanted to give him a little head start.
-I also like the idea my gift would be multiplied thanks to the power of compound interest.
+I loved the idea my gift would be multiplied thanks to the power of compound interest.

 Unfortunately college savings plans can be a little difficult for a new parent (or uncle) to understand.
 This lead to my How to Choose a 529 Guide.

 I put in a little money to seed the account and added more on birthdays and holidays.
 My nephew got himself an awesome little sister, so I opened up an account for her too.
 Grandma occasionally pitched in some money as well.

 Today, their accounts have more than $6,000.
 More than half of that is from market gains.
 Hopefully that will buy a few hours of lecture by the time by the time they are in college.

 Nowadays, we’re a little more focused on saving for our own kids.
 We’ve got some work to do on that front, but we do have $20,000 saved.
 That’s enough about our situation though.
 We have my wife’s GI Bill.
 We’re investing in their education with the best private school in the area, so they better earn scholarships too, right?
 Finally, we want the kids to have some of their own money in their own education so they don’t skip classes.